BYUignite/radlib/README.md

     * Planck mean (PM) absorption coefficients.
 * Soot is included in the RCSLW and PM models.
 * The RCSLW model can be used with arbitrary number of gray gases.
 The PM model assumes one *gas*, and the WSGG model assumes four gray gases.
+* Note, a consistent interface is used for the various models, but not every parameter applies to every model (e.g., WSGG will take a soot parameter but it isn't used).

 The library is written in C++ and include C++ and Python interfaces.
 * Several example cases are shown with comparisons to line-by-line results.